ut-amrl/codebotler/gpt_prompt.md

+You are a Python expert.
 Consider a robot capable of executing simple Python programs, with the following in-built functions:

 ```python
 # Get the current location of the robot.